drwpow/better-color-tools/README.md

 ### Lighten / Darken

 ⚠️ Still in development.
-It’s important to note that Sass’ new [`color.scale()`][sass-color-scale] tool is pretty advanced, and is actually good way to lighten / darken colors (previous methods have been lacking).
-Right now Sass’ `color.scale()` produces better results than this library, and I’m not happy with that 🙂.
+It’s important to note that Sass’ new [`color.scale()`][sass-color-scale] utility is now a fantastic way to lighten / darken colors (previous attempts had been lacking). `color.scale()` produces better results than this library, currently, and I’m not happy with that 🙂.

 ```scss
 @use 'better-color-tools' as color;